AmberForrester/Python/Problems_To_Solve/Assignment.md

 P14.
 Find the factorial of any number/input. - DONE

 P15.
-Create a file and move the content from that file into another file on a different location.
+Create a file and move the content from that file into another file on a different location. - DONE

 P16.
-Append an existing file and verify the content in it.
+Append an existing file and verify the content in it. - DONE

 P17.
-Delete all the files starting with a specific character or ends with a particular extension(txt, doc, etc.).
+Delete all the files starting with a specific character or ends with a particular extension(txt, doc, etc.). - DONE